zexalistic/c-to-python-converter/README.md

 3. C function parser. {} within {}

-#### Ideas
-I am not sure whether to put all pre-processed header files in a list is a good choice.
-Most compilers use intermediate files and delete them after compiling.
-Temporarily I will choose the easier way and I will add the other way afterwards.

 #### Brief introduction of ctypes
 ctypes is a standard library of python to connect C with python.
 You need to first generate a dll/so file from C project and use ctypes.CDLL to call those C functions.
 Since the data structure in C and python are